Resveratrol, a Potential of Longer Life

-The next question might be, why do we believe the Himalayas are the best food source for all these ingredients?
+The next question might be then, why do we believe the Himalayas are the best food source for all these ingredients?
 That is simple and the logic goes like this.
-Firstly, there is less atmosphere, and this in theory places more stress on plants to produce better resveratrol and phenols.
+Firstly, there is less atmosphere, and this in theory places more stress on plants to thus produce better resveratrol and phenols.
 Secondly, there are minerals constantly being pushed to the surface daily as the great Indian and Asian tectonic plates collide.
-This means these superfoods, truly should be naturally harvested mega superfoods.
+This means these superfoods, truly can be be naturally harvested mega superfoods.

-The top illustration is of Himalayan Knotweed, with Himalayan peaks in the distance, near the Tibetan border.
-Photo by Nick Broadhurst, near Bimala's home village.
+The top illustration above is of Himalayan Knotweed, with Himalayan peaks in the distance, near the Tibetan border, near Bimala's home village.

 NOTE: If you are ill, please go to a physician.
-If on the other hand, you want good health by a cross selection of good nutrition, with an associated long life, our super superfoods by Himalayan Long Life Botanicals are available for you.
+If on the other hand, you just want good health by a cross selection of good nutrition, our super superfoods by Himalayan Long Life Botanicals are available for you.

 Resveralogues: From Novel Ageing Mechanisms to New Therapies?
 Faragher RGA, Ostler EL.Gerontology.
 2020 Jan 8:1-7. doi: 10.1159/000504845.
 [Epub ahead of print] Review.
 PMID: 31914446 Similar articles